Time: 2:00 pm

 Advanced Ensemble- $60

 (Online Application Form is available for Solo students only.
-If you have ensemble entries, please contact Danielle Yi @ springfestival@capmtdistrict3.org)
+If you have ensemble entries, please contact Danielle Yi at springfestival@capmtdistrict3.org)